TS000/lighthouse-developer-portal/docs/index.md

-# Welcome to Embark
+# Welcome to the Lighthouse developer portal

-## What is Embark?
+## What is the Lighthouse developer portal?

-Embark is an implementation of [backstage](https://backstage.io/docs/overview/what-is-backstage).
+The Lighthouse developer portal is an implementation of [backstage](https://backstage.io/docs/overview/what-is-backstage).
 As they put it:

 > Backstage is an open platform for building developer portals.
 Powered by a centralized software catalog, Backstage restores order to your microservices and infrastructure and enables your product teams to ship high-quality code quickly — without compromising autonomy.